SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 The tables in your lakehouse are automatically added to a default dataset that defines a data model for reporting with Power BI.

-1. At the top of the SQL Endpoint page, select the **Model** tab.
+1. At the top of the SQL Endpoint page, select the **Model Layouts** tab.
 The data model schema for the dataset is shown.

     ![Screenshot of a data model.](./Images/u8.png)